WojtusMientus/PING-PONG/README.md

 ### Basic Options

-Adjust game settings such as resolution, background music volume, and sound effects (SFX) volume to suit your preferences.
+Adjust game settings such as resolution, sound effects volume, and visual effects colours.

 ### Continue Last Game

 Automatically save the current game progress.
-Players can resume their game from where they left off, even after exiting and restarting the game.
+Players can resume their game from where they left off, even after exiting the game.

 ### Dynamic Ball Speed